lhervier/dom-spring/README.md

 - getViewName() : This method must return the name of the view in which we will search for the document that contains the parameters.
 - checkDb(Database) : This method will have to return "true" if the given database (opened with the server rights) is allowed by your servlet (don't forget that your servlet will be made available on ALL databases).
   Here, you can check for a given template name, or any other criteria you want (but template name is a good candidate).
+- getPrefix() is a non mandatory method.
+It's return will be added before the field names.

-Don't forget that your properties will NOT be available at your bean construction time !
+Don't forget that your properties will NOT be available at your beans construction time !
 You will have to use the Spring Environment object to find the values.

 ## Inject properties from a profile document

-As I hate profile documents (just a personnal opinion), you will have to implement your own property source for that.
+As I hate profile documents (just a personal opinion), you will have to implement your own property source for that.
+Should'nt be that hard...

 ## Deploy your plugins to the Domino Server